bapostol32/qa-portfolio-template/projects/turnbased_game/README.md

 # Turn-Based Game

 A simple CLI-based turn-based game written in Python.
 Built as a hands-on project to solidify programming fundamentals.
+Currently being reworked into Pygame.

 ## 🎯 Features